Cindydidit/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
 The Colorado Board of Elections is conducting an audit of a recent local congressional election.
-Tom, a staff member, at has given me the following tasks to complete:
+Tom, a staff member, has given me the following tasks to complete:

 1. Calculate the total number of votes cast.
 2. Provide a complete list of the candidates who received votes.